sacovo/django-utils/README.md

 Some help classes, such as generic views with extra context data

-Install with python setup.py --install
+Install with python setup.py install